chazzka/clanekforest/clanek.md

 -------------------------------------------------------------------
 The appropriate choice of the algorithm for the range tolerance selection is a matter of experiments and future research.

-In this section we describe the Isolation Forest, stressing out the changes made by Novelty Service.
+In this section we describe the Isolation Forest, pinpointing the changes made by Novelty Service.

 We begin with a sample of datapoints.